salvatorecriscioneweb/cockpit-EmailOnUserSave/README.md

 ## Installation

 1. Confirm that you have cockpit configured to send emails
-2. Download zip and extract to 'your-cockpit-docroot/addons' (e.g. cockpitcms/addons/EmailOnUserSave)
+2. Download zip and extract directory 'emailonusersave' to 'your-cockpit-docroot/addons' ( Addon directory should name emailonusersave, now you'll have your-cockpit-docroot/addons/emailonusersave/bootstrap.php )
 3. Access module settings (http://your-cockpit-site/emailonusersave) and confirm that configuration page is loaded

 ## Configuration